Get to Know the Real Los Angeles in 5 Insanely Gluttonous Days

 MORE:The best restaurants in LA right now

-There are a lot of different options for when to visit a city that gets about 329 days of sunshine a year, but spring -- between March and May -- is probably the best weather-wise, as it’s likely to be 75 the whole damn time (Coachella is in April, if you’re looking to extend your trip to include that).
+With about 329 days of sunshine a year, springtime between March and May is probably the best time to visit weather-wise, as it’s likely to be 75 the whole damn time (Coachella is in April, if you’re looking to extend your trip to include that).

-If you’re planning on coming in the summer, prepare for a bit of a trade-off: With potentially oppressive heat will come a slew of food & drink festivals, Dodger Stadium season, and outdoor music (including shows at the The Hollywood Bowl and Greek amphitheaters) -- but perhaps the biggest draw of 2020 will be the 50th anniversary of LA Pride, which should turn June 12-14 into the best party LA has seen in a while.
+If you’re planning on coming in the summer, prepare for a bit of a trade-off: With potentially oppressive heat will come a slew of food & drink festivals, Dodger Stadium season, and outdoor music (including shows at the The Hollywood Bowl and Greek amphitheaters).

 August and September can get stupid hot, so if you’re somebody who doesn’t enjoy melting into a puddle in 100-plus-degree heat, skip ‘em.
 Though it may sometimes take all of October for us to finally shed the heat, fall can be lovely too, as rooftop patio and outdoor movie season wraps up.